Menu

 snipara_remember({

-content: "The stripe SDK has a bug with null metadata - always pass empty object",
+text: "The stripe SDK has a bug with null metadata - always pass empty object",

 type: "learning",